READY, STEADY, BALANCE:

 One of the most common fears of older adults is the fear of falling.
 Not only do you want to avoid the possible injury that falling might bring, but also avoid being an inconvenience to your family.
 Mostly though, you don’t want to lose the ability to maintain your independent way of life.

 Here’s the good news: Over 50% of all falls can be prevented!

 Here’s what fall prevention involves:

-- There are 4 types of exercise that you should be doing to prevent falls.
+- Incorporate 4 types of exercise to improve balance and prevent falls

 - Be consistent.
 Be consistent.
 Be consistent.

 - Early detection.
 Get the body systems involved in balance checked regularly.
 Muscles and Senses both change with age so the earlier a problem is detected, the better.

 The value of independence is priceless…

 DON’T WAIT UNTIL YOU FALL TO COME SEE ME!